Azure/onboarding-guidance/DevTest/DevTestLabs/1 - devtest-labs-walkthrough-it.md

-# Fast Track for Azure Dev Test Solution - DevTest Labs IT Walkthrough
+# FastTrack for Azure - DevTest Labs IT Walkthrough

 ## This step by step guide will be divided into three roles:
 * Owner (Can perform all task performed by Contributor )